DillonSteyl/SCIE1000/Week 10/mod_1.md

     print(number, "is odd")

 ````
 First, Python evaluates `number%2`.
-For example, if `number` is 17, then `number%2` is 1 because `17%2` is equal to 1.
 Then, it checks if the result is equal to 0, just like how any other conditional statement would work.
-Then, if the condition is true (the remainder is 0), it prints the first statement, otherwise it prints the second statement.
+If the condition is true (the remainder is 0), it prints the first statement.
+Otherwise it prints the second statement.
 This works because when a number is even, its remainder when divided by 2 should be 0.
 When it is odd, its remainder should be 1.

 Any number `a` that can be evenly divided by another number `b`, will have `a%b` equal to 0.
-Because a remainder of 0 means that there is no remainder at all.

-**Task:** Write a program that takes a single number as input, and prints "This is a happy number." if divisible by 7, "Close enough." if its remainder when divided by 7 is 6, and prints "This is a sad number." otherwise.
+**Task:** Write a program that takes a single number as input, and prints ("This is a happy number.") if divisible by 7, ("Close enough.") if its remainder when divided by 7 is 6, and prints ("This is a sad number.") otherwise.

 ## Solution